bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 :ref:`Node packages <contributor_guide_setup_installing_node_packages>`, and
 :ref:`local build <contributor_guide_setup_install_locally>` are up to date.

-If you keep geting errors after updating an older environment, use ``conda remove --name bkdev --all``, delete your local ``bokeh`` folder, and start afresh, following the steps in this guide from :ref:`the beginning <contributor_guide_setup_preliminaries>`.
+If you keep getting errors after updating an older environment, use ``conda remove --name bkdev --all``, delete your local ``bokeh`` folder, and reinstall your development environment, following the steps in this guide from :ref:`the beginning <contributor_guide_setup_preliminaries>`.

-For more information on running and installign Bokeh, check the :ref:`additional resources available to contributors <contributor_guide_resources>`.
+For more information on running and installing Bokeh, check the :ref:`additional resources available to contributors <contributor_guide_resources>`.
 Please feel free to ask at the `Bokeh Discourse`_ or `Bokeh's contributor Slack`_.